 When it comes to death by engulfment stories, we can go back further in the history of storytelling, to the tale of Psyche.
 Psyche’s sisters explicitly warn that her mysterious bridegroom is probably a monster who wants to eat her, especially if she becomes pregnant, as such tender meat delights beasts.

-These feminine ‘death by engulfment tales’ contrast with the male analogue, in which a male character sets out to defeat an ogre and always wins by fighting his own battle against it.
+These feminine ‘death by engulfment tales’ contrast with the male analogue, in which a male character sets out to defeat an ogre and always wins by fighting his own big struggle against it.
 The ogre’s appetite exists to test the hero’s mettle — strength and cunning.
 These are about social betterment, not of psychosexual anxieties.
 Sex and marriage has always been more risky — and therefore more scary — for women.

 Pixar’s film Brave is a modern, bowdlerised version of the ‘death by engulfment’ story.
 In that story, Merida is afraid of becoming her mother.
 She is afraid of being consumed by her mother, too, should the mother turn fully into a bear.
 This is a different take on the fear of childbirth story and is better tailored to a cohort of girls who will have some (though not full) autonomy over their own reproduction.